 The information from running diagnostics will tell the team manager where to forward the incident or the team responsible for providing a solution.

-For instance, software defects will go to the development team for resolution, while minor UI issues can be addressed and resolved by the customer service team.
+For instance, software defects will go to the development team for resolution, while minor UI problems can be addressed and resolved by the customer service team.

-For unresolved issues, the automated workflows can trigger predefined actions, such as sending notifications or escalating the incident further after a certain amount of time.
+For unresolved problems, the automated workflows can trigger predefined actions, such as sending notifications or escalating the incident further after a certain amount of time.

 For major incidents, a review is conducted to understand what went wrong and how to prevent recurrence.